knonderful/ves/proto/README.md

 * API simplicity that favors the 99% use-case.
 * Reduced bandwidth over the WASM bus.
 * Reduced code on the game side.
-* A reusable approach for that can also be used for other core architectures.
+* A reusable approach that can also be used for other core architectures.